“Teach Your Kid To Read”

-Begin by asking simple questions about what you read and, as kids start to read for themselves, ask more detailed questions to see what they think about the stories.
+Begin by asking simple questions about what you read and, as they start to read for themselves, ask more detailed questions to see what they think about the stories.

-Asking questions will make sure your child is engaging with the text and not just reproducing the correct noises.
+Asking questions will make sure they are engaging with the text and not just reproducing the correct noises.

-As your child begins to learn to read, make use of any natural opportunities in daily life to reinforce the learning.
+As they begin to learn to read, make use of any natural opportunities in daily life to reinforce the learning.